SkygearIO/guides/push-notifications/basics/ios.md

 ## Sending push notification to devices

-You can send Push Notfications to selected devices by give `deviceId`s.
+You can send Push Notifications to selected devices by give `deviceId`s.

 ```obj-c
 // send notification through both APNS and GCM